Ambulance Emergency Response Optimization in Developing Countries: Policy experiments

 \subsection{What performance improvements are possible by optimizing outpost locations?}

 Given the results in Section~\ref{TimeofDay}, we turn our attention to designing a static ambulance emergency response network for daytime rush hour and quantifying the gain from shifting away from the current practice of having hospital-based ambulances.
 There are currently $87$ hospitals with emergency departments.
 Many of these hospitals have their own ambulance services, while others rely on private services.
 In both cases, ambulance providers typically position their fleets at the hospitals.
-To calculate response times, we assign each hospital to the closest node on the ambulance road network, resulting in $67$ unique locations.
+We estimate the total number of ambulances in Dhaka by assuming that each of the 19 government hospitals has a fleet of seven ambulances, while each of the 68 private hospitals has a fleet of two ambulances.
+We obtain these estimates based on the volume differences between government and private hospitals, and based on our field experience.
+In total, we estimate that Dhaka has approximately 269 ambulances.
+To calculate response times, we assign each hospital and its fleet of ambulances to the closest node on the ambulance road network, resulting in $67$ unique locations.
 Using these locations, Section~\ref{PolicyQ1} determines the baseline performance of the current hospital-based outpost locations in Dhaka.

 We then consider three policy experiments for improving baseline ambulance response times that may inform the decision making of existing ambulance providers interested in improving or expanding their operations, as well as possibly new entrants or the government looking to design a system from scratch.
-In particular, Section~\ref{RepoOutpost} quantifies the value of re-positioning current outposts.
+In particular, Section~\ref{RepoOutpost} quantifies the value of repositioning current outposts.
 Section~\ref{NewOutpost} quantifies the value of adding additional outpost locations to the current network.
 Finally, Section~\ref{GreenF} quantifies the performance of an ambulance network that is designed from scratch, without consideration of current outpost locations.
-The following sections measure performance of the ambulance networks on the rush hour snapshot, while \ref{Apd:Repo}, \ref{Apd:NewOutpost}, and \ref{Apd:GreenField} confirm that similar results and insights hold for the other temporal snapshots.
+We measure performance of the ambulance networks over an entire week using our simulation model.